evolvingstuff/vdw2/content/posts/the-best-way-to-improve-your-health-take-vitamin-d.md

 │   │   ├── TextNode
 │   │   │   full_match: `Proven to prevent / treat`
 │   │   │   inner_content: `Proven to prevent / treat`
-│   │   ├── LocalLinkNode
+│   │   ├── AliasedLocalLinkNode
-│   │   │   full_match: `((One pill every two weeks gives you all the vitamin D most adults need|56+ health problems))` │   │   │   inner_content: `One pill every two weeks gives you all the vitamin D most adults need|56+ health problems` │   │   │   page: `One pill every two weeks gives you all the vitamin D most adults need|56+ health problems` │   │   │   children:
+│   │   │   full_match: `((One pill every two weeks gives you all the vitamin D most adults need|56+ health problems))` │   │   │   inner_content: `One pill every two weeks gives you all the vitamin D most adults need|56+ health problems` │   │   │   page: `One pill every two weeks gives you all the vitamin D most adults need` │   │   │   children:
 │   │   │   ├── TextNode
 │   │   │   │   full_match: `One pill every two weeks gives you all the vitamin D most adults need|56+ health problems`